NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 When the files have been prepared (in TSV or JSON format), they can be uploaded with the Upload Data Wizard.

 **Note:** Before clinical, biospecimen or submittable data files can be uploaded, associated cases must be registered in the GDC.
 If the cases are not displayed in your project dashboard, download the case template from the [GDC Data Dictionary](../../Data_Dictionary/viewer.md).
-Then complete it with the Case Submitter IDs and upload the Cases with the Upload Data Wizard.
+Then complete it with the Case Submitter IDs and upload it with the Upload Data Wizard.

 ## Step 2: Upload Data Wizard